Algorithmiq/.github/CONTRIBUTING.md

 ## Getting started

-Please see our [website](https://github.com/Algorithmiq) for a brief overview of our projects.
+Please see our [GitHub organization page](https://github.com/Algorithmiq) for a brief overview of our projects.

 ### Asking Questions